bvenn/AlgaeWatch/README.md

 ![Wavelet overview](https://raw.githubusercontent.com/bvenn/AlgaeWatch/master/src/Client/public/Screenshots/PicOverview.png)
 ![Wavelet detail](https://raw.githubusercontent.com/bvenn/AlgaeWatch/master/src/Client/public/Screenshots/PicDetail2.png)

+Clearly the correlations are highest for one-day and one-year periods, but also other interesting patterns appear.

 To visualize the collected data, FSharp.Plotly is used, an interactive F# charting library using plotly.js ([Plotly](https://github.com/muehlhaus/FSharp.Plotly)).
 Last years data collected with the old sensor version is included, so analysis can also performed on these data.